ArthurS1/formulon/README.md

 sbt assembly
 ```

-Then you should just be able to move the jar from `target/scala2.13` to your classpath.
+At this point you should be able to move the jar from `target/scala2.13` to your classpath.

+Finally, run all migration scripts from `0-*.sql` (no scripts yet for that).

 ## **Usage**